antzGames/Easy-Web-Loader/README.md

 This plugin registers a custom `EditorExportPlugin` which extends `EditorPlugin` with Godot's editor.

 EditorExportPlugins are automatically invoked whenever the user exports the project.
 This class has may cool methods.
-The one I sue is the `_export_begin()` method, which is called at the beginning of the export process.
+The one I use is the `_export_begin()` method, which is called at the beginning of the export process.

-Inside my plugin's `_export_begin` method, only during `web` exports, the 2 image loader files are copied over to the export directory.
+Inside my plugin's `_export_begin` method, and only during `web` exports, the 2 image loader files are copied over to the export directory.
 That is basically all this plugin does.
+During non `web` exports, like desktop or mobile exports, my plugin does nothing.

 ## License